yasirkula/UnitySimplePatchTool/README.md

 - decide a **Main App Subdirectory** (let's say *MainAppBuild*) and **Main App Executable** (let's say *MainApp.exe*)
 - build this scene to an empty directory (let's say *LauncherBuild*)
 - inside *LauncherBuild*, create an empty directory named *MainAppBuild*
-- build another scene that should act as the main app inside *MainAppBuild* (the executable should be named as *MainApp.exe*)
+- build another scene/project to *MainAppBuild* (this one will act as the main app)(the executable should be named as *MainApp.exe*)
 - [create a patch for the launcher using *LauncherBuild* directory as *Root path* while adding `MainAppBuild/` to the *Ignored paths*](https://github.com/yasirkula/SimplePatchTool/wiki/Creating-Patches#via-unity-plugin) (complete the [After Creating a New Patch](https://github.com/yasirkula/SimplePatchTool/wiki/Creating-Patches#after-creating-a-new-patch) part, as well)
 - create a patch for the main app using *MainAppBuild* as *Root path*
 - try deleting a redundant file from *LauncherBuild* (e.g. something from the *Mono/etc* subdirectory).
 When you launch the launcher, it will automatically detect this change and prompt you to update/repair itself
-- also try creating newer versions of the launcher and/or the main app [see [SelfPatchingAppDemo](#SelfPatchingAppDemo) for reference) and verify that the old launcher patches itself and/or the main app to the newest version(s)
+- also try creating newer versions of the launcher and/or the main app (see [SelfPatchingAppDemo](#selfpatchingappdemo) for reference) and verify that the old launcher patches itself and/or the main app to the newest version(s)